Seven Swords: Release

 Cheung Chi-sing, the production manager and scriptwriter, revealed that the initial cut made by Angie Lam was four hours long.
 However, the distributors were worried that such a lengthy running time would limit screening arrangements and affect box office performance, so Tsui re-edited it to two versions – 150 minutes and 120 minutes.
 After finding that the 120 minutes version suffered from underdevelopment, the investors chose the 150 minutes version for the theatrical run.

 Reception

 Seven Swords was well received in Asia, being nominated for many awards in both Hong Kong and China.
 Its US limited-release received generally negative reviews and holds a 25% "rotten" rating on Rotten Tomatoes based on 15 reviews.

 Sequel and Reboot

-Tsui Hark intended Seven Swords to be a heptalogy and confirmed a sequel script was in progress.
+Tsui Hark intended Seven Swords to be a heptalogy (7 movies) and confirmed a sequel script was in progress.
 Although confirming a sequel was in the works, a completed script, and ready to be filmed at the end of 2006, the movie was never completed.
+The planned project(s) is considered abandoned as Tsui Hark worked on other films and never mentioned Seven Swords ever again.
+Reasons for abandoning the project were never specified, and interest in developing the Seven Swords story wouldn't happen for another 14 years.
 By 2019, a new seven swords trilogy was made unrelated to Tsui Hark's work.